 Last but certainly not least, Hoi An is a food lover’s paradise!
-Hoi An is arguably the food capital of Vietnam.
+Arguably the food capital of Vietnam, one of the best things to do in Hoi An is indulge in good food. .
 We spent two weeks here and really enjoyed the food.
 We enjoyed it so much it was a shock to get to Hue (which is arguably the food desert of Vietnam).

 A lot of the food we ate in Hoi An we only saw in Hoi An -so enjoy it while you can.

 There are a number of fresh food markets scattered throughout Hoi An.
 This is where the locals shop- sometimes several times a day!
 Go and have a wander, buy some fresh fruit or snacks and just check it out.
 It is so interesting to see how the locals shop and what is available in the markets.
 Both cooking schools and the food tour that we attended started with trips to the market.